intenvy/snapp-surge/README.md

   - ![Aggregate Queries](./aggregate-queries.svg "Aggregate Queries")

-  - as you can see, when an aggregate query is needed, we have the exact amount for all the buckets in between, but we estimated the front and rear bucket's counts.
+  - as you can see, when an aggregate query is needed, we have the exact amount for all the buckets in between, but we estimate the front and rear bucket's counts.

 <br>